As you therefore have received Christ Jesus the Lord, so walk in Him.

 We didn’t receive salvation because of our own righteousness or goodness (Titus 3:5).
 We received salvation by putting our faith in Christ as our Savior (Ephesians 2:8).
 In the same way, we receive everything else in the Christian life.
-However, many who were saved by faith in God’s grace try to earn the benefits of their salvation by their works.
+However, many who were saved by faith in God’s grace try to earn the gifts of their salvation through their works.
 They believe God blesses them because of what they do.

 “This only I want to learn from you,” Paul asked the Galatians.
 “Did you receive the Spirit by the works of the law, or by the hearing of faith?
 Are you so foolish?
 Having begun in the Spirit, are you now being made perfect by the flesh?
 (Galatians 3:2-3, NKJV).

 Having begun our Christian life by putting faith in Christ, we should continue our Christian life living by faith in Him.
 Faith in the grace of Jesus produces works that are alive and not dead like the ones born of the need to prove ourselves.
 Any work we do seeking to prove to God we are worthy of His love is about us.
 It tells God that His grace wasn’t enough.
 Christ died so we might be made worthy.
 He paid that price.
 When we work to win God’s love, we belittle the gift of righteousness He has given us.
 We say His worthiness wasn’t enough.

 Instead of focusing on our inadequacies, we need to put faith in what God has already provided by grace.